 Your picture + short bio

-You should have a nice, professional picture of yourself and a short bio about who you are, what you do, and the purpose of your brand.
+You should include a quality picture of yourself and a short bio about who you are, what you do, and the purpose of your brand.

 Social Media Following

-Blog Stats + Demographics
+Blog Analytics + Demographics

 If you have a blog, then you should be familiar with Google Analytics.
-Google Analytics provides a breakdown of your website and shows how many monthly visitors you have, popular posts, information on your readers, and more!
+Google Analytics provides a breakdown of your website and shows how many monthly visitors you have, popular posts, information about your readers, and more!

-You can include your monthly page views, the audience demographics, and if you want, you can include the number of email subscribers you have when creating your media kit.
+Some information to include on your media kit are your monthly page views, audience demographics, and the number of email subscribers you have.

 - Sponsored Blog Post

-- Social Media Campaigns
+- Sponsored Social Posts

 - Brand Ambassadorship